External Grant and Funding Resources at UW

 The Marine Stewardship Council Scholarship Research Program

 The MSC scholarship research program is a fund for students studying problems and solutions in sustainable fisheries and supply chains.
 MSC funds projects up to £5,000 each to cover travel, equipment and research costs.
 Undergraduate and postgraduate students worldwide are invited to apply.
-Deadline is typically in December each year.
+Not accepting applications in 2025/26.

 The Next Swell Scholarship